Post Pregnancy Tummy Tucks: How long do I wait?

 On the contrary, undergoing an abdominoplasty may be the better answer, as during the mommy makeover tummy tuck procedure, your overly-stretched skin is permanently removed and your midline abdominal muscles are tightened.
 Following surgery, your tummy becomes flatter, smoother, and ready to show off in your favorite summer swim wear!
 There are varying degrees of tummy tucks (mini tummy tuck vs. traditional tummytuck vs. lipo-abdominoplasty) and it all depends on the amount of underlying fat, loose skin, stretch marks, previous abdominal scars, as well as the laxity of the underlying abdominal muscles.
 You can read more about the different kinds of tummy tucks on my website.

-In my opinion, waiting at least six months after childbirth is more than fair and practical when considering a tummy tuck following pregnancy.
+Waiting at least six months after childbirth is more than fair and practical when considering a tummy tuck following pregnancy.
 That’s plenty of time for your body to naturally restore to its pre-pregnancy shape.
-First and foremost, you need to lose most–if not all–of your “baby” weight before considering a tummy tuck and achieve a goal body-mass-index (BMI) of at least 30 or below.
+First and foremost, you need to lose most–if not all–of your “baby weight” before considering a tummy tuck and achieve a goal body-mass-index (BMI) of at least 30 or below.
 A BMI level of 30 or below will provide you with the highest safety profile and the lowest risk of developing post-operative complications.
-Another point I commonly provide is that you must be completely finished with future family planning.
+Another consideration is that you should be completely finished with future family planning.
 In other words, it is not sensible to pursue a tummy tuck procedure if you want to get pregnant again.
-I ask this question to everyone I perform a tummy tuck and either the female or her male partner has undergone some form of permanent sterilization.

 Dr. Michael L. Thornton is a fellowship-trained, double board certified Cosmetic Surgeon and Diplomate of the American Board of Cosmetic Surgery specializing in facial cosmetic surgery, cosmetic breast surgery, body contouring surgery and liposuction, post-bariatric after weight loss surgery, and non-surgical aesthetic skin rejuvenation.